 Career possibilities include architect, biotechnologist, communications worker, computer technician, electrician, energy sector worker, engineer, medical physicist, patent lawyer, science journalist or teacher.

-A Level Physics shows a university admissions tutor, or an employer, that you have a keen logical mind and are mathematically very capable, both skills that are highly sought after.
+A Level Physics shows a university admissions tutor, or an employer, that you have a keen logical mind and are mathematically very capable, skills that are highly sought after.

 Meet the A Level expert

 Jonathan has a BEng degree in Electrical and Electronic Engineering from the University of Leeds, a PGCE (Science) from Bangor University, and has been teaching for over 28 years.

 Jonathan said: “Physics is behind everything around us.
-It is a vital course for the future of innovation in the UK.
-It covers challenging ideas from researching the beginning of time through to designing electronics, transport and green energy.
+It is a vital course for the future of innovation in the UK, covering challenging ideas from researching the beginning of time, through to designing electronics, transport and green energy for the future.
 The skills you will develop can open doors to a wide range of careers, particularly in Science, Technology, Engineering and Maths (STEM) companies.”